QubesOS/qubes-doc/BuildingArchlinuxTemplate.md

 The boot process fails without visible errors in the logs, but spawn a recovery shell
 -------------------------------------------------------------------------------------

 The problem is a new conflict between systemd and the old sysvinit style.
-To fix this, you can change the master xen template in dom0 to remove sysvinit remains: Edit /usr/share/qubes/vm-template.conf, and change the variable 'extra' that contains the kernel variables: from:
+To fix this, you can change the master xen template in dom0 to remove sysvinit remains: Edit **INSIDE DOM0** /usr/share/qubes/vm-template.conf, and change the variable 'extra' that contains the kernel variables: from:

 ``` {.wiki}
 extra="ro nomodeset 3 console=hvc0 rd_NO_PLYMOUTH {kernelopts}"